BrigitteColin/GitHub_SpatialAggregation/README.md

 - one FCover scene (name: Masked_l4tmre_p102r072_19881120_dilm3.img)

 Extraction code:
 Take the "Mean_Extraction_Code" and open it.
-Set absolute/relative path to your working environment (including working directiory).
+Set absolute/relative path to your working environment (including working directory).
 The extraction can take between 7 and 9 hours per scene.

 Versioning:
 The computational environment was the R statistical modelling software version 3.3.3 running inside Windows 7 SP1 (64-bit) on a 2.60 GHz Intel i7 CPU with 16 GB of RAM.